istio/istio.io/content/help/ops/setup/app-health-check/index.md

 liveness-http-975595bb6-5b2z7c   2/2       Running   0           1m
 {{< /text >}}

-This features is not currently turned on by default.
+This feature is not currently turned on by default.
 We'd like to [hear your feedback](https://github.com/istio/istio/issues/10357) on whether we should change this to default behavior for Istio installation.

 #### Separate port